 - Start a garden.
 Growing a garden is a common pastime, and it’s an ideal hobby if you have bipolar disorder.
 It takes a lot of time and effort, which is perfect when you have excess energy.
 The satisfaction and pride you feel when you watch your garden can effectively prevent depressive mood swings.

 - Create arts and crafts.
-A popular hobby that will you will find plenty of inspiration for is “crafting”.
+A popular hobby that you will find plenty of inspiration for is “crafting”.
 Creating something unique will fill up your time, and give you something that you can be proud of.
 This boost to your self-esteem can prevent feelings of depression, and using your manic energy to be creative is always positive.

 Bipolar Disorder and Multiple Hobbies